RESEARCH NOTES FOR A PERFORMANCE OF CARMINA BURANA IN SAO PAULO

 Carl Orff considered himself an heir of mankind’s myths and the archetypal messages of Greek tragedy.
 He set versions of Oedypus and Antigone, as well as a tale by the brothers Grimm, Der Mond (The Moon).
 In fact, of all the archetypes present in his work, the Moon is the most pervasive.
 His Carmina Burana opens with a direct reference to the Moon, and consequently, both Fortuna and the Moon will become interchangeable in this production.
 In archetypal interpretations, as well as in the esoteric Tarot, the Moon represents the feminine, the unconscious, the relationship to fame and the masses, and deception.

 Even though this production is not a biography of Carl Orff, a short reference to his personal experience is inserted in the Second Tableau as a morality play within a play.
 Musicologist Kurt Huber is believed to have assisted Orff in his composition and in his research for Carmina Burana.
-His sacrifice as the leader of the White Rose movement, along with that of his student Sophie Scholl is offered here as a temporal representation of the sacrifice of all those who fought for the rescue of the true German spirit, and to all those who suffer under authoritarian regimes of all political persuasions.
+His sacrifice as the leader of the White Rose resistance movement against the Nazis, along with that of his student Sophie Scholl, is offered here as a temporal representation of the sacrifice of all those who fought for the rescue of the true German spirit, and to all those who suffer under authoritarian regimes of all political persuasions.
 We are grateful to scholar Jud Newborn for his thorough research on this tragic stage in European history.